 - provide any additional items as requested

 These documents must be on file in the Department of Nursing by APRIL 20th (for fall admission) or by SEPTEMBER 20th (for spring admission).
 Application forms are available in mid-March and are submitted online to the Department of Nursing.

-Students enrolled at NDSU in the pre-nursing program are encouraged to consult their nursing faculty advisor prior to the application deadline.
+Students enrolled at NDSU in the pre-nursing program are encouraged to consult their pre-nursing academic advisor prior to the application deadline.

 Selected Prerequisite Courses for Admission